Dylan-B-Johnson/Knox-County-Covid-19-Risk-Assesment/README.md

 * Predicted Total Asymptomatic Cases in the County = ((Current Active Cases)/(1-Assumed Asymptomatic Carrier Percentage (as a decimal)))-Current Active Cases
 * Predicted Asymptomatic Cases in a Group of Size N = Predicted Total Asymptomatic Cases in the County/Current County Population\*N

+### Historical Predictions:
+* I have set up a script that runs every day at 8:30pm and updates the historical_predictions.csv file with the minimum, maximum, and best prediction of expected county and West High School asymptomatic COVID cases.
+This is to help place any days results in context.

 ### Dependencies:
 * requests